 The deeper you go, the better you know!
-This phase stands perfect for the Sameli’s Baglamukhi Temple.
+This phase stands perfect for Sameli’s Baglamukhi Temple.
 The temple is dedicated to the goddess Bagalamukhi who is also called Maa Pitambari in north India.
-Bagalamukhi is one of the ten forms of the wise Devi, symbolizing potent female primeval force.
+Bagalamukhi is one of the ten forms of the wise Devi, symbolizing a potent female primeval force.

 While the temple is spread on a large piece of land, you will love the anonymity and forget the restless city life.
 Apart from spirituality, you will admire the structure of the temple that is chosen to inculcate in the mode of Shikhara architecture.
 The other main temples dedicated to Bagalamukhi or Bagala Devi are located at Kamakhya Temple, Guwahati, and Assam.

 The shrine is dedicated to one of the ten Mahavidyas of the Supreme Goddess as per Shaktism.
 Devotees visit the temple with hopes of getting their wishes fulfilled, cases won, exams passed or life otherwise to be happy and successful.
 It is said that anything asked for after performing Homagni and Yajna at the temple is granted.